atimpone/aws-foundation-journey/1-dev-environments/2-1-map-people-to-foundation-roles.md

 This step should take about 30 minutes to complete subject to the proper stakeholders being involved in the discussion.

+1. [Map People to Typical Starter Foundation Functional Roles]
+2. [Start With a Small Foundation Team]
+3. [Define Additional Foundation Functional Roles Over Time]
+4. [Use Separate Development Team Functional Roles]

-## Typical Starter Foundation Functional Roles
+## 1. Map People to Typical Starter Foundation Functional Roles
 The following table lists a typical set of minimal functional roles to own and manage your initial iteration of your cloud foundation.
 You should be able to identify 1-2 people in your organization who will play these functional roles and have these responsibilities for at least this stage of your cloud adoption journey.

 |Foundation Functional Role	|Description	|Responsibilities	|